MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/01-identify-compatibility-issues.md

 1. Select the **Databases** folder, and then **New Query**.

 1. In the new query window, copy and paste the below T-SQL into it.
+Ensure that the database backup file name and path match your actual backup file.
+If they don’t, the command will fail.
 Execute the query to restore the database.

     ```sql
     RESTORE DATABASE AdventureWorksLT
-    FROM DISK = 'C:\LabFiles\AdventureWorksLT2019.bak'
+    FROM DISK = 'C:\<FolderName>\AdventureWorksLT2019.bak'
     WITH RECOVERY,
           MOVE 'AdventureWorksLT2019_Data'
-            TO 'C:\LabFiles\AdventureWorksLT2019.mdf',
+            TO 'C:\<FolderName>\AdventureWorksLT2019.mdf',
           MOVE 'AdventureWorksLT2019_Log'
-            TO 'C:\LabFiles\AdventureWorksLT2019.ldf';
+            TO 'C:\<FolderName>\AdventureWorksLT2019.ldf';
     ```

-    > **Note**: Ensure that the database backup file name and path in the above example match your actual backup file.
-If they don’t, the command may fail.
+    > **Note**: Make sure you have the lightweight [AdventureWorks](https://learn.microsoft.com/sql/samples/adventureworks-install-configure#download-backup-files) backup file on the SQL Server machine before running the T-SQL command.

 1. You should see a successful message after the restore is complete.